Lab 10: RLC Circuit Resonance

 Open a spreadsheet software and plot the data.

-Lab Question 3: Using the data from Table 1, open a spreadsheet software and plot the following:
+Lab Question 3: Using the data from Table 1, open a spreadsheet software (Excel, Sheet, or similar) and plot the following against frequency (x-axis):

-- Magnitude of the Total Impedance vs. Frequency
+- Series 3: Magnitude of the Total Impedance

 -

-Repeat the measurement at more frequencies until a minimum phase shift can be found.
+Repeat the measurements at more frequencies until a minimum phase shift is found.

-Lab Question 4: Using the additional data you recorded onto Table 1 and your plots:
+Lab Question 4: Using the additional data you recorded in Table 1 and your plots, what do you observe regarding to and when the phase shift is at it's minimum, ?

 Once you've completed all the above steps, ask the lab professor or instructor over and demostrate that you've completed the lab and written down all your observations.
 You might be asked to explain some of the concepts you've learned in this lab.